Wiener Schnitzel

 Wiener Schnitzel is the Viennese dish that defines Austrian cuisine.
 The first bite: a sharp crack as the wavy golden breading shatters; the breading is so thin and puffed it's almost weightless.
 Then the tender veal — pounded to a uniform thinness, just-cooked, neutral and lean.
 A squeeze of lemon brightens it.
 A bite of Erdäpfelsalat (vinegary potato salad) cuts the richness.
 A few capers add a salty-floral note.
 The dish is intentionally not heavily seasoned — the veal's natural flavor and the texture contrast are the point.
 Two-handed, one fork, one knife.
 A glass of Grüner Veltliner alongside.

 The soufflé effect is the technical centerpiece.
 Three conditions are required: (1) Fresh, loose breadcrumbs (NOT compressed panko or stale crumbs) — these have air pockets that expand during frying.
-(2) Clarified butter at exactly 175°C — high enough to immediately puff the breadcrumb-egg layer, low enough that the breading doesn't burn before the meat cooks.
+(2) Clarified butter (or lard) at roughly 175°C — high enough to immediately puff the breadcrumb-egg layer, low enough that the breading doesn't burn before the meat cooks.
 (3) Active pan agitation — by tilting and shaking, hot fat splashes UNDER the breading, separating it from the meat surface and creating the characteristic 'jacket effect.'
-The meat is so thin (4mm) that it cooks through in 90 seconds per side, so the breading has minimum time to over-brown.
+The meat is so thin (4mm) that it cooks through in about 90 seconds per side, so the breading has minimum time to over-brown.

 Variations